 The course continues with a look at movement and how a photographer can convey a sense of motion by blurring part of the image or freezing a fast-moving subject.
 Next, Natalie explores the concepts of peak action and the decisive moment—those split seconds that capture the essence or emotion of a subject or scene.
 The course wraps up with a discussion of the roles of planning and research in creating effective photos.

-Hi!
-I am Natalie Fobes, and welcome to the Elements of Effective Photographs.
-You have probably shot some photographs that really stand out and others that just didn't quite work.
-You may have wondered, why?
-In this course, we will explore the essentials of composition, including the rule of thirds, leading lines, depth of field, and the use of foreground, middle ground, and background.
-We will kick off our study of color by reviewing the color temperature of different light sources and then learn how to adjust white balance in the camera.
+- Hi, I'm Natalie Fobes, and welcome to the Elements of Effective Photographs.
+You've probably shot some photographs that really stand out and others that just didn't quite work.
+You may have wondered why?
+In this course, we'll explore the essentials of composition, including the rule of thirds, leading lines, depth of field, and the use of foreground, middle ground, and background.
+We'll kick off our study of color by reviewing the color temperature of different light sources and then learn how to adjust white balance in the camera.

-There's no better way to learn about lighting than in the studio with a model, and we will do just that, using both one- and two-light setups.
-We will study motion and peak action and show how to freeze, blur, and pan to add impact.
-We will explore the decisive moment and discuss how to recognize these images that sum up the action or event.
-We will also get our RAW images off the camera to create and correct color, light, and motion.
+There's no better way to learn about lighting then in the studio with a model and we'll do just that using both one and two light set-ups.
+We'll study motion and pick action and show how to freeze, blur and pan to add impact.
+We'll explore the decisive moment and discuss how to recognize these images that sum up the action or event.
+We'll also get our RAW images off the camera to create and correct color, light and motion.

 So, get your camera ready and let's get started exploring the Elements of Effective Photographs.